heig-vd-dai-course/heig-vd-dai-course/05-java-ios/PRESENTATION.md

 ---

-- `BufferedInputStream` and `BufferedOutputStream` classes are used to read/write binary data with a buffer
+- `BufferedInputStream` and `BufferedOutputStream` classes are used to read/write binary data with buffers
 - Let's have a look at the code examples `BinaryBufferReadFileExample` and `BinaryBufferWriteFileExample`